bpucker/CaryoAnthoBlock/README.md

-3) Run KIPEs for identification of anthocyanin biosynthesis genes: https://github.com/bpucker/KIPEs
+3) KIPEs is used for the identification of anthocyanin biosynthesis genes: https://github.com/bpucker/KIPEs

 4) Run `process_KIPEs_results.py` to extract relevant information